-Residents of the Riverside region know how much we rely today on the constant presence of hot water in our homes for baths, showers, laundry, dishwashing, and cooking–for both comfort and sanitary reasons.
+Residents of the San Diego region know how much we rely today on the constant presence of hot water in our homes for baths, showers, laundry, dishwashing, and cooking–for both comfort and sanitary reasons.
 The varieties of makes and models of the water heaters that provide us with such a modern convenience appear to be endless.
 Most are familiar with the standard boilers or water heater tanks in many homes today.
 What is a tankless water heater, and does it have any benefits over the conventional kind?

 What is a Tankless Water Heater?